|

 1) Clean the playfield surface under the plastic artwork pieces with Novus

-2) Clean the plastic piece that I remove using Novus #1 cleaner.
+2) Clean the plastic that I remove using Novus #1 cleaner.

 3) Clean and adjust any target/slingshot contacts that are only accessible